tprbkr/ecart/README.md

 # run npm start to fire the application server

-# run npm test to rn unit tests
+# run npm test to run unit tests